HaiderMalik12/ng2-dep/to-do.md

 -----
-1. Implement Async Pipe with Observables
+1. Replace department with department-form component
-2. Create a seaprate file for rxExtensions